amiev85/MySomethingAwesome/README.md

-Disclaimer: This project is for educational and research purposes only.
-It was developed to study attacker methodologies, stealth techniques, and detection methods, with the goal of improving defensive awareness in cybersecurity.

-**Background**
+📌 Background

-Keyloggers are tools that record keystrokes and sometimes capture additional data such as screenshots or audio.
-They can be deployed in attacks through methods like social engineering or phishing.
+Keyloggers are tools that record keystrokes and sometimes collect additional data such as audio, screenshots, or Wi-Fi credentials.

+The two main types:

+User-based keyloggers (API level) – common, intercept keyboard signals at user level.

+Kernel-based keyloggers (OS level) – rare, complex, harder to detect/remove, often implemented as rootkits.

-This project demonstrates how a user-level keylogger can be built in Python, along with added features such as:
+This project demonstrates a user-level keylogger in Python, exploring attacker techniques while emphasizing confidentiality, integrity, ethical hacking, and detection.

+From a defensive view, this work shows how security teams can detect Indicators of Compromise (IoCs) such as hidden directories, renamed processes, or unusual SMTP traffic.

+🚀 Project Details

+I originally considered both user-level and kernel-level approaches, but macOS restrictions (System Integrity Protection, signed kernel extensions) made kernel-level work impractical.

+Instead, I focused on a user-level implementation with extended features:

 Keystroke logging